-The Leonids shower is famous for producing bright, magnitude -1.5 fireballs.
+The Leonid meteor shower is famous for producing bright, magnitude -1.5 fireballs.
 This is a result of particles that can be as big as 10 mm across, and weigh as much as 0.5 grams.
 However, the appearance of bright fireballs is not consistent from one year to the next because the main debris trail has split up into several discrete trails by gravity and solar radiation pressure.
 The effect of this?
-While the Leonids usually peaks on the 17th/18th of November each year, it often happens that a broad peak spanning several days on either side of the usual peak dates occurs.
+While the Leonids usually peak on the 17th/18th of November each year, it often happens that a broad peak spanning several days on either side of the usual peak dates occurs.

 - Radiant: Constellation Gemini, near the star Castor